Arezookhalili/Arezookhalili.github.io/_posts/2024-03-30-Enhancing-targeting-accuracy.md

 * Random Forest = 0.82
 * Logistic Regression = 0.72
 * Decision Tree = 0.7

+Based upon these, the chosen model is the Random Forest as it was the most consistently performant on the test set across classification accuracy, precision, recall, and F1-score.

 <br>
 ### Handling Class Imbalance